deepanshu-rawat6/Learning-Go/go-basics/03 - functions/08 - Benefits-of-Named-Returns/README.md

 If there are multiple return statements in a function, you don’t need to write all the return values each time, though you probably should.

 When you choose to omit return values, it's called a naked return.
 Naked returns should only be used in short and simple functions.

+## Questions:

+### When should naked returns be used?

+* For small functions
+* For large functions
+* For complex functions

+`For small functions`

+### When should named returns be used?

+* When there are many values being returned
+* When there are few parameters being returned
+* When the function is simple

+`When there are many values being returned`